ConcordiaNAVlab/early_wildfire_perception/README.md

 - The wildfire point is firstly segmented by CNN-based networks to provide the semantic information for the other submodules in the framework.

-- After the the indoor calibration, the preceis camera trajectory with correct scale is recoveried by ORB-SLAM2 and drone platformation navigation information.
-The the depth is estimated.
+- After the indoor calibration, the precise camera trajectory with correct scale is recoveried by ORB-SLAM2 and the drone platform navigation information.
+Then the depth is estimated.

-- A model based Visible-infrared images registration is proposed to fuse the two types of information to reduce the false positive alram further.
+- A model-based visible-infrared images registration is proposed to fuse the two types of information to reduce the false positive alram further.

 ## Features